oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 $ git checkout working
 ```

-* Merge the changes from the "release" branch into the "working" branch
+* Merge the changes from the "master" branch into the "working" branch

 ```
-$ git merge release
+$ git merge master
 ```

 * Push the changes to the Personal Forked Repo